Archivist, Kaitiaki pūranga

 Tasks

-- plan community programmes or activities for the general public
+- plan community programmes and activities

 Organised